 This one specifically caught our eye because KFC very smoothly tells its audience to reach out to their customer support on Twitter, should they have an issue with their order.

 When you ordered gravy but you see them putting beans in the bag… pic.twitter.com/Bymih4WALL

 — KFC UK & Ireland (@KFC_UKI) September 7, 2020

-One of the best examples of copywriting – Fenty Beauty shows their user how the product works, what shades work for their skin tone and how they can create stunning looks using these products.
-They always mention the exact products used and also often link it back to their website, allowing the customer to immediately make a purchase.
+One of the best examples of copywriting – Fenty Beauty shows their user how the product works, what shades work for their skin tone, and how they can create stunning looks using these products.
+They always mention the exact products used and also often link them back to their website, allowing the customer to immediately make a purchase.

 National Geographic’s Instagram page is a treat for the eyes with photographs and stories from around the world, told by their explorers.
 It is amazing how a magazine can keep their audience engaged and informed through their social channel.
 They also share user-generated content on their page – encouraging their audience to participate in weekly and monthly photo challenges.

 If you’re following GoPro on their social channels, you will see how much user-generated content they share.
 One of the biggest perks of doing this is constantly engaging with your customers.
 Did you notice how seamlessly they included the benefits of using their product in the copywriting samples below?

 When your audience sees your current customers engage with you and create things using your product, they are more likely to trust and buy from you.

 OnePlus Nord’s social media strategy made them stand out amid a global pandemic.
 The campaign for the new smartphone started a month before the launch (July 2020) and had everyone at the edge of their seats.

 Their ad copywriting is fairly simple and talks about how the OnePlus Nord will improve the lives of their audience.
 They highlight their features by bringing out the benefit it would do to Nord users.